as365n4/Arch_on_Rock64/README.md

 `rm /boot/boot.scr`

-`pacman -Sy uboot-rock64`		when prompted, press `y` and hit `enter` to write the latest bootloader to the eMMC Module (read the scripts output and check if device matches, if it does no match your eMMC-Module then you need to copy the filesmanually)
+`pacman -Sy uboot-rock64`		when prompted, press `y` and hit `enter` to write the latest bootloader to the eMMC Module (read the scripts output and check if device matches, if it does no match your eMMC-Module then you need to copy the files manually)

 `reboot`